 Christine was faced with unique and unexpected circumstances between 2019 and 2020.
 As a result, in less than two years she accessed two different programs in the One Family Welfare Department.

-Christine was living in a rural Northern community when she first contacted the One Family Welfare department.
-She was accepted into the Pet Safekeeping Program in the spring of 2019 while fleeing domestic violence with three large dogs, Princess, Walter, and Molly.
+In the spring of 2019, Christine was living in a rural Northern community when she was accepted into the Pet Safekeeping Program while fleeing domestic violence with three large dogs, Princess, Walter, and Molly.

 After discharging from the Pet Safekeeping Program in 2019, she found that escaping an abusive relationship continued to affect her, long after she was on her own.
 Since moving out of shelter, she faced unstable housing and unstable income levels, this left her in a position that when faced with an unexpected crisis, she had no resources to manage the care of her pets.